We usually have biases about where our brands came from, and who can blame shooters?

 The CenterPoint is budget-friendly and reliable enough to be a featured scope line in Walmart.

-Crosman does rely a lot on Chinese factories.
+Crosman Corporation does rely a lot on Chinese factories.

-Aside from its CenterPoint scopes, the spring piston and gas ram break-barrel models are from China.
+Aside from its CenterPoint scopes, the spring piston and gas ram break-barrel air rifles are from China.

 Though CenterPoint scopes are manufactured in a Chinese optical factory, they still have the standards of the USA company.